sonlhcsuit/JS-Resources/Practices/Exercises/01 - Values, Types, Operators.md

 # ***Values, Types, Operators***
 _____________________________________________________________
 > ### 1.
 Radians to Degrees
-Create a function that takes an angle in radians and returns the corresponding angle in degrees.
+Create a function that takes a `n` angle in radians and returns the corresponding angle in degrees.

 ```js
 radiansToDegrees(1) ➞ 57.29577951308232